-- 20) The main conditions that will apply before an operator can give a final notice are clearly set out on the face of the Bill.
+20) The main conditions that will apply before an operator can give a final notice are clearly set out on the face of the Bill.
 These include that the operator must have given various warning notices in the prescribed manner and timeframes.
-These conditions are the main protections for required grantors and, as such, will be scrutinised and approved by Parliament. - 21) The justification for taking this power is to allow additional conditions to be specified where there is evidence that it would be beneficial for operators to comply with these before being able to give a final notice.
+These conditions are the main protections for required grantors and, as such, will be scrutinised and approved by specified where there is evidence that it would be beneficial for operators to comply with these before being able to give a final notice.
 Such conditions might include those requiring operators to carry out additional searches or checks, or provide further information or documentation before issuing the final notice.
-Any such conditions would add additional protections to required grantors before the formal Tribunal process can be commenced
+Any such conditions would add additional protections for required grantors before the formal Tribunal process can be commenced.